AdaGold/betsy/README.md

       - Ability
   - Ensures the task list stays up to date

-At the end of each day, the team leaders will prepare a report containing the Stand Up notes for that day and the last of Tasks completed or started that day.
+At the end of each day, the team leaders will prepare a report containing the Stand Up notes for that day and the list of Tasks completed or started that day.
 Email that report to your team's Project Manager.

 ## Weekly Demos
 In a real world work environment, a team's success is measured by their product as opposed to each individual's contribution.